maateoe/active-directory-lab/README.md

-Here's a professional and formatted README for your GitHub repository:

----

 # Home Lab with Active Directory using Oracle Virtual Box

 This project sets up a home lab environment using Oracle VirtualBox, running Microsoft Windows Server 2019 as a Domain Controller (DC) with Active Directory (AD) and a Windows 10 client.
 The domain controller manages both internet access and the internal network.
 The setup includes configuring a private network, installing key services, and creating multiple users via PowerShell.